More than 80% of shoppers prefer to shop with retailers who show Delivery Dates at checkout. Yet just 40% of retailers actually show them.

 Taking on Amazon

-Even retailers who sell on Amazon and their own site alike can benefit from improved checkout experiences.
-Driving more direct purchases means paying less to third-parties or marketplaces like Amazon, where fees can sometimes reach up to 30%.
-With solutions like Delivery Date & Time from ShipperHQ, retailers can work to offer high-quality experiences right on their site, which drive people to purchase straight from them.
+Even retailers who sell on Amazon and their own sites alike can benefit from improved checkout experiences.
+Driving more direct purchases means paying less to third parties or marketplaces like Amazon, where fees can sometimes reach up to 30%.
+With solutions like Delivery Date & Time from ShipperHQ, retailers can work to offer high-quality experiences right on their site, which drives people to purchase straight from them.

 Configuring Delivery Dates at Checkout